anfindsen/CorrelationEqCausation/docs/data.markdown

 {% include carousel.html height="50" width="120" unit="%" duration="100" number="1" %}

-The distribution of the data changed more drastically for all data than for oscar-nominated data.
+The distribution of the data changes more drastically for all data than for Oscar-nominated data.
 For example, in the ethnicity feature, Indian used to be the most common known ethnicity.
 However, after cleaning the data it was the second least common value.
-The number of oscar-nominated Indian actors, however, was not reduced.
+The number of Oscar-nominated Indian actors, however, was not reduced.

-We also conducted the Kolmogorov-Smirnov test for all continuous features.
-With p-value 0.05 and using all data points, changes in distribution were significant for all continuous features (IMDb ratings, height, age, year).
-However, using nominated only the change in year distribution was significant.
-(Previous sentence not very clear imo)
+We also conduct the <a href="../methods#kolmogorov-smirnov">Kolmogorov-Smirnov</a> test for all continuous features.
+With p-value 0.05 and using all data points, changes in distribution are significant for all continuous features (IMDb ratings, height, age, year).
+When looking at nominated data, distributions of all features except year remain unchanged.